stephensong/AssemblyScript/lib/loader/README.md

     Gets the current size of the memory in 64kb pages.
   * **growMemory**(numPages: `number`): `number`<br />
     Grows the memory by the specified number of 64kb pages.

+**Note** that memory views (I8, U8, etc.) are updated when the module's memory grows, hence make sure to always access them directly on the module instance.